-Brian Studniberg is counsel at Henein Hutchison LLP where his practice focuses on civil and appellate litigation.
+Brian Studniberg is counsel at Henein Hutchison Robitaille LLP where his practice focuses on civil and appellate litigation.
 An experienced commercial controversy and tax disputes lawyer, Brian has been called to the bars of Ontario and Massachusetts.
 Brian received his J.D./M.B.A. at the University of Toronto where he was the Gerald W. Schwartz Bronze Medallist and his LL.M. from Harvard Law School.

-Prior to joining Henein Hutchison LLP, Brian worked for a leading U.S. law firm in Boston and, before that, worked at a litigation boutique affiliated with one of the Big Four advisory firms in Toronto.
+Prior to joining Henein Hutchison Robitaille LLP, Brian worked for a leading U.S. law firm in Boston and, before that, worked at a litigation boutique affiliated with one of the Big Four advisory firms in Toronto.
 For more than a decade, Brian has represented parties in complex commercial and tax litigation, including director’s liability cases, shareholder disputes, contests over eligibility for registered charity status, battles over aggressive tax planning, and commercial transactions gone awry.

 Called to the Ontario bar in 2009 Ontario; Called to the Massachusetts bar in 2017